 Is my job covered by FERS?

-If you’re trying to figure out how does federal retirement work, you’ll want to make sure that your job is covered by FERS.
+If you’re a new employee who just passed her background check and took the oath of office, you’ll want to make sure that your job is covered by FERS.

 The best way to understand if your job is covered by FERS is to look at your SF-50.
 Box 30 lists your “Retirement Plan”.
 How your federal retirement works depends on the code in the box.

 - FERS: Federal Employee Retirement System (I wrote this article for you).

 - FERS-Spec: Similar to FERS but for special positions such as law enforcement.
 Employees in this system have a lower minimum retirement age and a different contribution rate.